Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 1. (If not already configured in the aca install) - Create a `classes` directory:

    Create the path `TOMCAT_HOME/shared/classes`, if it does not already exist.

+1. Locate the `openannotate-override-placeholders.properties` file in the `Web Applications` folder of the alfresco-enterprise-viewer-package zip.

 1. Update the provided `openannotate-override-placeholders.properties` file: